WalkingPal/walking-pal-web/.docs/CODE-OF-CONDUCT.md

 ## Our Pledge

-As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+We, as contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute to this project by reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.

 ---